You bought asparagus, used half of the spears, and put the rest in storage. And after a day or two, you wonder: how long does asparagus last?

 - Dry thoroughly.
 Drain the water, and let the spears dry for 10 – 20 minutes.
 Pat them dry with paper towels.

 - Packaging.
 Divide the stalks into a few portions if you won’t need them all at once and put each one into a separate freezer bag.
 Then squeeze as much air out of the bag, and seal it tight.
-Add a label with a date if needed and chuck into the freezer.
+Add a label with a date if you like.

 Like with other veggies, you can cut out the bad parts (and some extra), or discard only the spoiled spears and use the rest.
-However, if there are more bad parts than the good parts, you probably should throw it out altogether.
+However, if most of the stalks are done for, you probably should throw out the whole bunch altogether.

 Before cooking the veggie, give it a good whiff.
 If it doesn’t smell fresh but has a rotten, acrid smell to it, throw it out.